defi-org-code/CompoundLoop/README.md

 1. Using multiple manual rollback transactions, see [test #3](https://github.com/defi-org-code/CompoundLoop/issues/4).

 2. The owner contract can also execute an arbitrary transaction using `emergencySubmitTransaction`.

+3. By sending more USDC to the contract before running `exitPosition` again, this will reduce the numebr of exit iterations.